nlabrad/CIMS-Cyanobacterial-ITS-motif-slicer/README.md

 ## What does this software do?

 This tool has been created to skim through and find the commonly used ITS folding motifs such as D1D1’ and Box B and both 16s-23s ITS tRNAs to ensure researchers are using homologous operons when comparing ITS secondary structures between taxa.

-The program will return several outputs:
-    a.
-A list of ITS motifs, the corresponding motif sequences, and the motif lengths.
+   ### The program will return a list of ITS motifs, the corresponding motif sequences, and the motif lengths.
 In the current version of the software, the motifs included in the output are:
                   •	Leader
                   •	D1D1`
                   •	Spacer – D2 – Spacer